PeilinzhongZ/Go-Dapp-Auction/README.md

 1. After the server start, it would create corresponding auctioneer and bidder instance based on Port Number and IP address.
 2. Alter HeartBeatData to support BidDetail.
 3. Alter ForwardHeartBeat and ReceiveHeartBeat to support BidDetail.
+4. Add canonical method to parse the mpt with according timestamp in a datastruct that used for parsing the blockchain.
+5. Alter StartTryingNonce to support custom mpt.

+## Result
+**All Functionality are finished**
+### Demo Link: